- Understand the Principles of Graphic Design

-1. Understanding the Principles and Theory of Graphic Design
+1. Understand the Principles of Graphic Design

-There are a few graphic design principles that effect every project you'll create.
-Understanding these principles conceptually and learning to apply them practically will formulate the foundation of your graphic design education.
+First things first in this graphic design course outline: the principles of graphic design.
+There are a few graphic design principles that will affect every project you create.
+Understanding these principles and learning to apply them will form the foundation of your graphic design education.

 Shape, Spacing, and Rhythm